gridsingularity/gsy-e/wiki/docs/assets-installation.md

 Losses consist of three components:

 - charging_loss_percent: reduction in charged energy due to charging (buying of energy) in percent of the charged energy in one market slot
-- discharge_loss_percent: reduction in charged energy due to discharging (selling of energy) in percent of the charged energy in one market slot
+- discharging_loss_percent: reduction in charged energy due to discharging (selling of energy) in percent of the charged energy in one market slot
 - self_discharge_per_day_percent: reduction in charged energy due to self-discharge in one day in percent of the battery capacity